Skip to main content

 Keep Completed/Failed Jobs

-By default, completed and failed jobs are removed to save Redis memory.
+By default, completed and failed jobs are removed from the queue immediately to save Redis memory.
+When removed, they no longer appear in the outbox API or Bull Board.

 SMTP Timeout